kneshio/summer2024/blog.md

 - Study Source Code and have it successfully run in local systems

 Update:
-- SUPIR works well on the small blurry images
+- SUPIR works well on the small blurry images when testing on the online demo
 - Docker is quite complicated
   - Getting GPU to work on PyTorch is quite tedious
 - Searching for additional source code for the SUPIR model so I can figure out what to use for the final product